If you have your records in an accounting package you’ll need to enter the figures into the relevant section(s) of the tax return.

 Reduce the amount of your profits in box 26 by the amount of your capital allowance claim in box 27 and enter the result.

-Loss brought forward from earlier years and set off against this year’s profits (box 29)
+Loss brought forward from earlier years and set off against this year’s profits (box 29 on the paper return)

 If you have any losses from earlier years which are available against this year’s profits enter the amount.